Effect of higher-order interactions on noisy majority-rule dynamics with random group sizes: Exit probability

 In the pure majority-rule regime ($q=0$), the dynamics is symmetric under spin reversal, making $c=1/2$ a fixed point.
 Following a standard saddle-point treatment of the backward FP problem near the symmetric point (see Appendix~\ref{app:exit_q0}), one obtains an explicit scaling form for $E(c_0)$.
 The new element in the present setting is that the higher-order interaction structure enters this scaling form through a single parameter $\gamma(P)$, and we provide $\gamma(P)$ explicitly for the ensembles considered.
 In the central scaling regime, the exit probability takes a universal error-function form:

-where $\gamma(P)=\mathcal{A}_1(P)/D_0(P)$.
-Here, $\mathcal{A}_1(P)$ is the average majority leverage defined in Eq.~\eqref{eq:A_1}, and $D_0(P)\equiv D(1/2)$ is the diffusion coefficient evaluated at the symmetric point.
+where $\gamma(P) = \mathcal{A}_1(P)/D_0(P)$.
+Here, $\mathcal{A}_1(P)$ is the average majority leverage defined in Eq.~\eqref{eq:A_1}, and $D_0(P)\equiv D(c=1/2;P)$ is the diffusion coefficient evaluated at the symmetric point for the hyperedge-size distribution $P(n)$.
 The explicit expressions for specific ensembles are provided in Eqs.~\eqref{eq:gamma_unif}--\eqref{eq:gamma_pl} of Appendix~\ref{app:exit_q0}.
 Equation~\eqref{eq:exit_prob_general} shows that, within the diffusion description, different higher-order structures are distinguished solely by $\gamma(P)$, which measures the ratio between majority amplification and stochastic fluctuations near the separatrix $c=1/2$.

 The diffusion approximation underlying Eq.~\eqref{eq:exit_prob_general} assumes that the elementary increments $\Delta c$ are small, so that truncating the KM expansion at second order is accurate.
 This assumption holds well for the uniform and shifted-geometric ensembles, where hyperedge sizes are bounded or decay exponentially.
 For heavy-tailed power-law ensembles, however, sufficiently small exponents allow occasional hyperedges with $n=O(N)$, which induce macroscopic jumps in $c$ and violate the small-jump assumption.
 In that regime, the standard FP description tends to underestimate the steepness of the exit-probability curve.
 Accordingly, we use Eq.~\eqref{eq:exit_prob_general} as a scaling baseline and expect quantitative agreement primarily in parameter ranges where large-$n$ events are sufficiently suppressed (see Appendix~\ref{app:exit_q0} for details).
 A fully quantitative theory for strongly heavy-tailed cases would require the discrete master equation with nonlocal transitions, which is beyond the scope of the present work.